Background of Directors

 Azam is a highly experienced and innovative CEO with an extensive and successful track record in the education sector.
 He has worked in supporting education services for almost 20 years, building successful education recruitment and training businesses.
 In addition to Team Teach, he runs two of the most established, well known and well-respected education recruitment consultancies in the UK.

-He was the first Special School leader to gain a Research Associateship from the National College of School Leadership, which involved researching leadership in England and Australia.
-This has led to the publication of a book, ‘Leadership and Special Education Needs’, which received a ‘highly commended’ rating by the Times Educational Supplement and National Association of Special Education Needs Annual Book Awards in 2005.
-Nick has also co-authored books on ‘Reducing Risk and Restraint in APAC’.
-He has also authored a number of articles about the use of Team Teach, positive handling and leadership in APAC.
+Nick was the first special school leader to gain a Research Associateship from the National College of School Leadership, which involved researching leadership in Special Schools in England and Australia.
+This has led to the publication of a book, ‘Leadership and Special Education Needs’, which was highly commended by the Times Educational Supplement and National Association of Special Education Needs (nasen) Annual Book Awards.
+He has also written many publications about reducing risk and restraint, leadership, and positive approaches to behaviour support.